Daniel-Carpenter/Coding-Resources/SQL/README.md

-### View Rows Where Age Is Greater Than 20 And City Is San Francisco
+### View Rows Where Age is Greater Than 20 AND City is San Francisco

 ```sql